esp8266/Arduino/readme.txt

 * Added interrupts() and noInterrupts() functions.
 * Added degrees() and radians() functions.
 * Added timeout parameter (in microseconds) to pulseIn(); default is 1 second.
-* Support for uploading sketch using a programmer (upload.using preference).
+* Support for uploading sketch using a programmer.
 * Improved detection of functions that need prototyping.
 * Placing function prototypes after #include's and #define's.
 * No longer moving #include statements to the top of the sketch.
-* Including a working version of the Firmata firmware.
 * Can now drag .pde files onto the Arduino dock icon on Mac OS X.
   Thanks to Peter Sgouros.
 * New script for downloading the reference from Tom Pollard.
 Thanks Tom!
 * Miscellaneous Mac OS X and other patches from Wim Lewis.
 Thanks Wim!
+* Updated Mac OS X FTDI drivers.

 0010 - 2007.10.11